List of Fables characters: "The Cubs"

 Subsequently, the third and fourth children mentioned in the prophecy are revealed to be Therese and Darien respectively.
 After receiving a red plastic tugboat (Mr. Steampuddle) for Christmas from an unknown admirer, Therese is carried away to Toyland, a mysterious land where discarded toys go, and is delighted to be crowned Queen of Toyland.
 Dismayed when she finds she cannot fly nor go home, she begins to starve as nothing grows in Toyland and learns that all the inhabitants in Toyland are toys that caused their child owners to die in accidents, such as choking or drowning, and she is the latest in a long-line of ill-fated children who starved to death before they could restore the toys.
 Back in the "mundy" world, Darien realizes that as the pack leader, it is his job to look after the rest of the cubs.
-With the help of Lord Mountbatten, a magical clockwork tiger capable of taking physical form, he travels to Toyland to rescue his sister.
-However, the toy army attack them, injure Darien, and take Mountbatten prisoner.
+With the help of Lord Mountbatten, a magical clockwork tiger capable of taking physical form, he travels to Toyland to rescue his sister, but the toy army attack them, injure Darien, and take Mountbatten prisoner.
 Therese, with her diminishing condition and the dark influence of the land, orders Mountbatten to be killed for her sustenance, savagely eating his raw flesh before ordering toys to be burned in order to cook her meal, thus committing the "evil thing" outlined in the prophecy.
 To save his sister, Darien realizes he must sacrifice himself, and impales himself on a broken mini pool cue.
 His blood goes into a magical cauldron and his body goes into the soil; because of Darien's magical bloodline, his blood invokes an ancient magic that allows growth to come to Toyland and restores the cauldron so it magically fills up with hot and fresh food every day.
 Therese grieves over her brother for a long, long time and, upon maturity, decides to put her brother's sacrifice to work and begins the restoration of Toyland.
 Forcing everyone to accept that they are killers including herself, she commands Mr. Steampuddle to lead a series of new voyages and for the toys to save lives.
 Over many years, the toys are gradually restored and Therese returns to the mundy world to inform her family of Darien's fate.
 However, while she has grown, little time has passed and her siblings are all still children.
 Therese also reveals that she is tied to Toyland as its queen due to the consequences of her actions and must eventually return.